Skip to main content

 Where AI is used today

-The current screen describes AI as being used for assisted workflows, and the page text calls out Slack incident drafting specifically.
+The current screen describes AI as being used for assisted workflows.
+That now includes:

 • app connection